 Author, A. Date.
 Title of paper/chapter.
 In Editor, A & Editor, B. (Eds.)
 Title of book/proceedings in italics.
 Pages.
 Publisher, place of publication.

-Address(es): addresses of authors, including emails if desired.
+Address(es): addresses of authors, including at least one e-mail per paper.

 Format for tables (to be typed on separate sheets at end of paper):

 Description of table contents, including any abbreviations

 |Column A||Column B|

 Legends for figures should appear at the end of the paper, in the form: Figure n.
 Text of legend, including key to symbols etc.